SharanKalyan/MTC-Digitization/README.md

 Built-in dashboards provide insights such as:
 - Expense Analytics
+- Expense KPI's such as Overall, Monthly and Weekly Expense at top.
 - Day-wise expense trends
 - Historical expense tracking
 - Sales Analytics